Pont de pierre (Bordeaux): Overview

-The bridge and its tide is an important point in the Itinéraire à Grand Gabarit, the logistic schedule transporting parts for the Airbus A380 production.
+The bridge and its tide was an important point in the Itinéraire à Grand Gabarit, the logistic schedule transporting parts for the Airbus A380 production.

 Since 2016, the condition of the bridge makes it now permanently closed to traffic except for pedestrians, cyclists, trams, buses, taxis and emergency vehicles.

 Postage stamp

 On 26 April 2004, a tourist stamp was issued for €0.50 in Bordeaux.
 It shows the bridge and a train Pierre tramway de Bordeaux inaugurated on 21 December 2003.
 Contrary to what the stamp shows, the tram passes along the bridge and not on a second bridge alongside.
 The design is the work of Claude Andréotto, engraved by Claude Jumelet for printing intaglio.
 The stamp was withdrawn from sale on 12 November 2004.